ikarus23/MifareClassicTool/README.md

 Getting Started
 ---------------

-First of all you need the keys for the tag you want to read.
+First of all, you need the keys for the tag you want to read.
 Due to some weaknesses in Mifare Classic, you can retrieve all the keys (A and B) of a tag with tools like the [Proxmark3](http://www.proxmark.org/) or